Have you found what you were looking for? Ask our dermatology nurse specialist a question anytime.

 NMSC is usually treated with surgical removal.
 Some BCCs and SCCs can be treated with other techniques such as specialised creams, liquid nitrogen therapy, curettage (scraping of the skin) or radiotherapy.
 In general, the earlier the skin cancer is diagnosed, the less invasive the treatment options.

-NMSC can be prevented by sun protection, which includes avoiding the sun, using protective clothing and applying sunscreen regularly.
-This is particularly important in Ireland between March and October, and also during sunny overseas holidays.
+NMSC can be prevented by UV protection, which includes avoiding the sun, using protective clothing and applying sunscreen regularly.
+This is particularly important in Ireland between April and September, and also during sunny holidays abroad.
 Those who have had an NMSC before should take extra care, as they are at higher risk of developing another NMSC.

 Things to remember about non-melanoma skin cancer